Ok. Promise not to be mad.

 - 2 salmon fillets with skin removed

-- 8 oz. pipette pasta (or about ½ a box); obviously it doesn’t have to be pipette pasta.
-Use what you like.
+- 8 oz. pipette pasta or about ½ a box; obviously it doesn’t have to be pipette pasta.
+Use whatever you like.

-- 4-5 tbsp extra virgin olive oil, depending on your taste
+- 2-3 tbsp extra virgin olive oil depending on your taste